cristianpb/cristianpb.github.io/_posts/2019-08-09-motion-monitor-opencv.md

 Rapsberry Pi are very versatile units, nowadays there are some devices that are are specialized to run deep learning algorithms such as coral dev board or the jetson nano from NVIDIA.
 However Raspberry Pi stands as the most popular device by far and has a great community behind which makes easy when building some projects with.

 Running long and recurrent task using a task manager such as Celery has the advantage of running your process in the background, so that any other tasks that runs in the same device are not directly affected.
 For example I also have a server app to stream video from the Pi Camera, so having Celery simplifies my code, which I will talk in the future.

+As always the code is available in [github](https://github.com/cristianpb/object-detection).